Raspberry Dark Chocolate Chip Pancakes Recipe

 Every once in a while, you need something a little decadent.
 Special occasions happen, and it’s nice to know that you can really enjoy a delicious treat without breaking your eating plan.

-I made these Clean Eating Raspberry Dark Chocolate Chip Pancakes for a special occasion for Mini Chef.
+I made these Raspberry Dark Chocolate Chip Pancakes for a special occasion for Mini Chef.
 He made me promise not to talk about it, so I won’t.
 But suffice it to say that it was definitely a very special day, and he deserved a very special breakfast.

 This is what I love about clean eating.
 You don’t have to feel deprived or skip out on the truly delicious stuff.
 The only difference is, you have to make it at home.
 But I’m finding that, more and more, I prefer to cook for special occasions rather than go out to a restaurant.
 I think over time, your tastes buds change even more than you could have imagined when eating clean.
 And that’s a wonderful thing!

-YOU MIGHT ALSO ENJOY THESE CLEAN EATING RECIPES:
+MORE CLEAN EATING RECIPES:

 RASPBERRY DARK CHOCOLATE CHIP PANCAKES RECIPE:

 - 1 cup whole wheat pastry flour (affiliate link)